 San Diego Creek

 San Diego Creek is a coastal stream in the County of Orange (33.689722N, -117.821853W) that drains the San Joaquin Hills and Loma Ridge into the Newport Bay estuary.
 The watershed is heavily urbanized and most of the creek has been engineered for flood control as a concrete-lined or reinforced channel with no natural riparian structure.
-The creek is designated for aquatic life (wildlife and warmwater habitat) and recreational (contact and non-contact) uses under the county’s water quality control plan.
-Bioassessment results from the CSCI have shown that the structure and function of macroinvertebrate communities is very likely altered from regional reference conditions (Figure 8a).
+The creek is designated for aquatic life (wildlife and warmwater habitat) and recreational (contact and non-contact) uses under the regional water quality control plan.
+Bioassessment results from the CSCI have shown that the structure and function of macroinvertebrate communities is very likely altered from reference conditions (Figure 8a).

 The dataset used to develop the SQI included five sites on San Diego Creek with one sample in 2010, three in 2011, and one in 2016.
 Biological condition at these sites was poor with ASCI scores ranging from 0.45 to 0.79 and CSCI scores ranging from 0.22 to 0.53.
 All sites were impacted for both CSCI and ASCI scores.
 The SQI stressor condition for all five sites indicated nearly a 100% likelihood of chemistry and physical habitat stressors impacting biology, with a 100% likelihood of overall stress based on the combined effects of both.
 Average total nitrogen, total phosphorus, and conductivity were 8.1 mg/L, 0.2 mg/L, and 2077 μS/cm, placing the creek in the 91st, 79th, and 75th percentiles for water chemistry, respectively, among all sites in the complete dataset.
 Similarly, CRAM and IPI scores averaged across sites were 46 and 0.52, placing the creek in the 24th and 23rd percentiles for the region.
 The overall SQI category for all five sites was “impacted and stressed” (Figure 8a).

 An independent causal assessment study was conducted in 2018 to determine the causes of biological impairment in San Diego Creek.
 A detailed description of causal assessment is beyond the scope of this paper, although in short, causal assessment is a formalized approach using multiple lines of evidence to characterize stressors as likely, unlikely, or insufficient evidence in relation to the biological condition (Norton et al., 2014; Schiff et al., 2015).
 This differs from the SQI approach where the stressors are based on association alone.
 For San Diego Creek, the potential stressors that were evaluated included sediment accumulation, channel engineering, nutrients, temperature, conductivity, and pesticides.
-The causal assessment concluded that sediment accumulation resulting form channel alteration was the most likely cause of low CSCI scores.
+The causal assessment concluded that sediment accumulation resulting from channel alteration was the most likely cause of low CSCI scores.
 Alternatively, nutrients, although elevated, were not fully evaluated because of insufficient algal data (ASCI scores were not evaluated in the causal assessment).
 Finally, pesticides were also considered likely stressors impacting macroinvertebrate communities in San Diego Creek due to mosquito control practices in the region.
 As such, the SQI results are supported by causal assessment, with the latter providing a more comprehensive evaluation of links between stressors and biological condition.

 San Juan Creek